top of page

 3D Book Covers.jpg

-peer-reviewed articles and book chapters
+recent peer-reviewed articles and book chapters

 2022 “Beyond the Banjar: Academia, Community, and Gamelans in America.”
 Sounding Out the State of Indonesian Music, ed.
 Andrew C. McGraw and Christopher Miller.
 Cornell University Press.